-Students should monitor their progress toward their declared degree or certificate path using the academic plan on my.dunwoody.edu/my/Home.aspx).
+Students should monitor their progress toward their declared degree or certificate path using the academic plan on my.dunwoody (https://my.dunwoody.edu/my/Home.aspx).
 This plan may also be used by faculty, program managers/deans, and Student Affairs advisors in advising sessions.